miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Code Overview
 This repository contains multiple scripts, each serving a specific purpose in the analysis pipeline.
 Here's a brief overview of each set of scripts:

+### Utility Script
 - `A_ThesisFunctions.py`: Contains utility functions used across multiple scripts, such as data loading, processing, saving, and others.

+### Data Collection and Preparation
 - `B_DataPreprocessing_FinancialData.py`: Extracting info from the yahoo library to extract the S&P500 adjclose prices for 2016 to 2020.
 - `C_DataPreprocessing_News.py`: Reading the csv file of AllTheNews2.0, preprocessing them and saving them in parquets files.

+### Sentiment Analysis and Correlation Analysis by Publisher Category
 - `D_FinBERT_Publishers_Categories.py`: Categorizing publishers type and storing a summary of the sentiment score per day per publisher type.
 1 File per yearmonth stored in \Data\sa_publishers_category.
 Example: sa_publishers_category_201601.csv
 - `E_FinBERT_Publishers_SP500_Corr.py`: Understanding the correlation between the sentiment score of the publisher type and the returns of the S&P500

+### Sentiment Analysis
 - `F_FinBERT_EBF_Headlines.py`: Executing and storing the sentiment analysis for all the EBF news.
 Parquet Files.
 (This intermediary dataset is not included in this repository due to its large size)

+### Topic Modeling
 - `G_BERTopic_News.py`: Training and storing the topic models.
 Example: BERTopicModel2016Sample250k

+### Topic Modeling - Correrlation analysis and Topics Selection
 - `H_FinBERT_BERTopic_EBF_SP500_Corr.py`: Correlation analysis between the sentiment score of the topics and the returns of the S&P500
 - `I_FinBERT_BERTopic_EBF_Top_Topics_Summary.py`: Consolidating the sentiment score for each day for each topic (top 30 topics), Save a file per year.
 Data\sa_top_topics

+### Data Consolidation: BERT based models and Financial Data
 - `J_Consolidated_Data_FinBERT_BERTopic_EBF.py`: Consolidates FinBERT_BERTopic and Financial Data,Save 1 file considering the 4 years.
 Data\consolidated_data  Example: consolidated_data_FinBERT_BERTopicModel2016Sample250k.csv

+### Data Consolidation: LDA-LM based models and Financial Data
 - `K_LDA_LM_EBF.py`: Consolidates LDA TopicModel and Loughran MacDonald dictionary sentiment analysis and Financial Data.
 Example: consolidated_data_LM_LDATopicModel2016Sample250k.csv Save 1 file considering the 4 years.
 Data\consolidated_data

+### Classification Models
 - `L_Pred_Models_Exploration.py`: Sandbox for exploring the prediction models, parameters and use application to the data
 - `M_Pred_Models_Evaluation.py`: Consolidating the results of the grid search procedure and the evaluation of the different prediction models.
 Data/Results/consolidated_results.xlsx